Web performance RAIL model

 |10 s - +||Users will leave.|

-You need to notice that there is no single user.
+In the real world, there is no single user.
 There is no constant network conditions and device capabilities.
 To have reliable and trustworthy data, you need to measure your users’ experience.
 I wrote a blog post about user-centric performance metrics - Lab vs. RUM data.

 Response: Handle the response within 50ms